 4. Not Suitable for Large Estates

 For heirs waiting on substantial inheritances, an advance might not provide enough liquidity to cover major financial needs.
 The amount you can borrow depends on factors like the estate’s value and the lender’s policies, so it may not fully address all financial concerns.
+Be aware of what can sabotage your chances of receiving an inheritance advance, including estate size considerations.

 5. Potential Scams